dmennis/aws-appsync-ios-workshop/README.md

 }
 ```

-> Next, let's deploy the API into our account:
+Next, let's deploy the GraphQL API into our account:

 ```bash
 amplify push